barentsen/amunra-sphinx-theme/README.rst

 Summary
 -------

-*Amunra* provides a lightweight, easy-to-use, and responsive theme for Sphinx based on Bootstrap 4.
+*Amunra* provides a lightweight, easy-to-use, responsive theme for Sphinx based on Bootstrap 4.
 It features a minimalist top navigation bar which can be configured manually or using Sphinx's standard ``toctree`` directive.